What the 2008 recession did to unemployment, hiring, and job search timelines

 Why the headline unemployment rate did not tell the full story for job seekers

-The gap between the headline number and the lived experience still matters.
+The gap between the headline number and lived experience still matters.
 Job seekers are better served by reading the market as it is, not as they hope it will be.
 If the broad number is rising, ask sharper questions: where openings are still appearing, which skills transfer well, and how long the search is likely to take.

 Step 1: Read the labor market before you narrow your target too much